jpereiran/chana/README.md

 chana is a Python module of various NLP tools for the Shipibo-Konibo.
 Some of these tools can be reused on other peruvian indigenous and/or highly agglutinative languages.
-It is built on top of scikit-learn and distributed under ... license.
+It is built on top of scikit-learn and distributed under MIT license.

 Chana has various NLP tools such as:

 * Lemmatizer.
 * Part-of-Speech tagger.
 * Named Entity annotation.
-* Morphologic Analizer.
-* Spellchecker.
+* Syllabificator.

 Project website: http://chana.inf.pucp.edu.pe